hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 ## Main philosophies

 Expresso has two philosophies.
-One is "What the compiler doesn't allow you to do is just what you can't", and the other is "Just do as the compiler says" or more hilariously, "Just lean and bend on the compiler until the perpendicular becomes the parallel".
+One is "What the compiler doesn't allow you to do is just what you can't", and the other is "Just do as the compiler says" or more hilariously, "Just lean and bend on the compiler until a perpendicular line becomes a parallel one".
 The first one is somewhat obvious because otherwise, the compiler has some bugs.
 The latter tells you that if you just follow what the compiler says, then you can do right things naturally.